Reviewed by: MyTaxRebate Team on 9 Mar 2026 | Authority: s.462B TCA 1997 | TDM Part 15-01-41

 Can a primary SPCCC claimant relinquish the credit at any time?

-Does the secondary claimant receive the same amount as the primary claimant would have?
+Does the secondary claimant receive the same credit amount as the primary claimant would have?

-Why use a professional service for relinquishment cases?
+Why is professional handling recommended for relinquishment cases?